Mattio89/visualization/README.md

 # To-Do

--Set up MatPlotLib so you can select the lines you want, rather than comment them out.
+- Set up MatPlotLib so you can select the lines you want, rather than comment them out.
--Make the Find_Tweets.py an variable for-loop so you don't have to change the output each time.
+- Make the Find_Tweets.py an variable for-loop so you don't have to change the output each time.
+- Figure out the issues with output on line 5 in the data